HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 After step 3, you will have a map you can explore to gather insights for your writing assignment.
 If you are not interested in mapping or GIS, you can skip to the [finished interactive map](✨✨✨✨✨✨✨✨✨✨✨!!!!
 ADD LINK!!!!!!!!!!!!!✨✨✨✨✨✨✨).

-If you are interested in GIS, or are considering the mapping option for the final project, we advise following steps 1-3.
+If you are interested in GIS, or are considering the mapping option for the final project, following steps 1-3 will give you foundational experience.

 Step 4 is optional.
-It takes the finished map you have created and teaches you how to share it as a public website.
-If you want to know how to take any work you do in QGIS in the future and turn it into a publicly shareable link, you can follow step 4, but doing so makes no difference for today's assignment.
+At the end of step 3, the map you have created only lives on your computer.
+If you want to learn how to take any work you do in QGIS and turn it into a publicly shareable link, you can follow step 4.
+Skipping this step won't have an impact on your ability to complete the assignment.

 ## Tutorial